Definition of Technical Writing

 What Is the Job of a Technical Writer?

-Our responsibilities often extend beyond just writing.
+In many cases, my responsibilities often extend beyond just writing.
 Technical Writers must understand the entire project from high-level goals to the intricacies of implementation.

 Documents Written by a Technical Writer